FAQ

 It is possible to apply to the Zentrale Stelle Verpackungsregister (Central Agency Packaging Register – ZSVR) for a determination about the system participation requirement for a specific packaging.
 Individual applications will be decided in the form of an administrative act.
 Please note, however, that the system participation requirement catalogue will answer the most frequently asked classification questions.
 The catalogue is published as an administrative regulation, and therefore is material for determining the system participation requirement.
 If you are planning to make an application, please familiarise yourself with the fact sheet and the application forms to find out about the specific requirements.
 This facilitates processing and avoids delays (application procedure).

-The registration requirement applies to packaging subject to system participation.
+The system participation requirement applies to packaging that typically accumulates as waste with private final consumers after use.
 The fact that 'used packaging' is being used does not address the issue of whether the packaging has participated in a system.
 If the packaging at issue is, for example, a carton that was previously transport packaging ('What is transport packaging?') or retail packaging that was used in an industrial or large commercial enterprise setting, it has not been subject to system participation.
-If this type of used packaging is then placed onto the German market for the first time, for typical use with private final consumers, then its initial distributor must register and participate the used packaging in a waste management system.
-Only where a distributor has definite evidence that the packaging they are using has already undergone system participation do the registration and system participation requirements fall away.
+If this kind of used packaging is then placed on the German market for the first time, for typical use with private final consumers, then its initial distributor must register and participate the used packaging in a system.
+Only where distributors have definite evidence that the packaging they are using has already undergone system participation does the system participation requirement fall away.

 The option to use a sector-specific solution instead of system participation provided for in the Verpackungsgesetz (Packaging Act) is a very narrowly regulated exception to system participation.
 It only comes into consideration for packaging that accumulates as waste with comparable sources of waste generation.
 For packaging waste at private households it is not an option.